Wastewater Treatment Plant Upgrade Project

 All public reports are part of Council and committee meeting agendas.
 All agendas as far back as 2016 can be found here

 To save you time looking through all the agendas, we have compiled all the public reports on the wastewater treatment plant upgrade project which you can access below.
-All reports have been labelled with the corresponding agenda and page number should you wish to look for that specific agenda in full.
+All reports have been labelled with the corresponding agenda should you wish to look for that specific agenda in full.

 • 2018 public reports, click here